Maintenance Break: May 19 - June 6 2023 - Resolable Colorado made sneakers - Since 2014

 Hobbits keep their toes free.

-When we designed our footwear, we chose to focus on providing a roomy toe box.
-With this natural foot shape, we are actually able to serve feet of different widths with the same shoe.
-Wide feet (EE) have found a good fit in the same shoes that can accommodate a standard or even a narrow width.
+When we designed our footwear, we focused on providing a roomy toe-box.
+With this natural foot shape, we are able to serve feet of different widths with the same shoe.
+Wide feet (no more than EE) have found a good fit in the same shoes that accommodate a standard or even a narrow width.

-Here is a helpful guide to determined whether you have wide or narrow feet.
+Here is a helpful guide to determine whether you have wide or narrow feet.

-By choosing a shoe that is built around the shape of the foot, you get the width where it is most often needed (at the toes) while still fitting the heel and midfoot comfortably.
+By choosing a shoe built around the foot's shape, you get the width where it is most often needed (at the toes) while still fitting the heel and midfoot comfortably.
 It turns out that's what most feet want!

 Check Out SOM's Barefoot Minimalist Shoes